 The Workshop -Saturday, Oct.
 6 2018 8:30 am – 5:00 pm at Diastole Scholar’s Center on Hospital Hill

 The Teacher’s Retreat – Sunday Oct.
-7, 2018 from 9 am – 1 pm at Seeking Solace Yoga in Overland Park, KS.
+7, 2018 from 9 am – 1 pm at Midwest Alliance for Mindfulness in Leawood, KS.

 Surrender yourself to a cozy and intimate half-day retreat for mindfulness teachers.
 We will learn to gain access to our authentic voices and cultivate skills to master the art of inquiry.
 Limited to 12 registrants.
 4 CEs are available for KS & MO mental health professionals.
 Fees: